groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-10-02-change-target-file-format-using-groupdocs.assembly-for-.net-18.9/index.md

 url: /2018/10/02/change-target-file-format-using-groupdocs.assembly-for-.net-18.9/
 author: 'Ali Ahmed'
 summary: ''
-tags: []
+tags: ['GroupDocs.Assembly', 'GroupDocs.Assembly for .NET', 'GroupDocs.Assembly for .NET Releases']
-categories: ['GroupDocs.Assembly', 'GroupDocs.Assembly for .NET', 'GroupDocs.Assembly for .NET Releases', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 ![](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-assembly-net.png)We are delighted to announce a powerful new feature in the monthly release of [GroupDocs.Assembly for .NET](https://products.groupdocs.com/assembly/net) **18.9**.
 Using the latest version,  you can now change the target file format of an assembled document using file extension or explicit specification.
 You can change the target file format when assembling Word Processing, Spreadsheet, Presentation, Email and Text file formats.
 We recommend you to [install](https://www.nuget.org/packages/GroupDocs.Assembly/) and use the latest version of the API.